Pitumarca District

 Pitumarca District is one of eight districts of the province Canchis in Peru.
+In recent years, the district has become an emerging destination for high-altitude rock climbing, with granite formations in the Pitumarca Valley attracting both Peruvian and international climbers.

 Geography

 The Willkanuta mountain range lies in the district.
 Some of the highest mountains of the district are Chumpi, Chupika, Hatun Uma, Hatun Ñañu Punta, Kuntur Ikiña, Wayruru Punku, Wila Jaqhi, Yana Qaqa and Yayamari.
 Other mountains are listed below: